 Positively Squishy – creative research in the lab

-With Beverly Hood, artist and lecturer in the School of Design at the University of Edinburgh.
+With Beverley Hood, artist and lecturer in the School of Design at the University of Edinburgh.

 In an environment where bioscientific research undertaking “qualitative field-based inquiries with living people or living organisms are increasingly regarded as naïve or amateurish” (Ingold, 2016), creative practice researchers have a unique ability to undertake “positively squishy” (Ingold, 2016) approaches to inquiry, and act as agents of correspondence.